 Localazy offers a wider variety of approaches to the localization process.
-You can translate your apps on your own, invite volunteers or order the Virtual Translator.
+You can translate your apps on your own, invite volunteers or order the Continuous Localization services.
 We don’t push you to pay per translated word if you don’t want to!

 i18nexus allows you to quickly edit, automate, and manage your translations and connect them to your website, app, or video game with the i18next framework. i18next is a flexible JSON approach that works with all modern tech stacks, including libraries for React, Angular, Node, iOS, Ruby on Rails… i18next is one of the top open-source internationalization frameworks and Localazy supports i18next as well!

 i18nexus translates your app using Google Translate immediately, but you have to source professional translators yourself and invite them to i18nexus if you want to localize your app professionally.
 The free plan is quite generous, offering up to 500 strings for free; the basic plan (up to 3000 strings) starts at $14 / mo.

 Localazy allows you to automate your i18next project localization and order professional translators when you are ready.
 You can fully focus on development and improvement of your software, while Localazy handles the rest for you!

 Lingoport is a full-service solution that provides a broad range of software internationalization services customized to fit your release goals, technologies, engineering resources, and budget.
 Established in 2001, Lingoport is trusted by the world’s largest software companies, including Snapchat, VISA, or Dell.